amandamata/amandamata.github.io.dev/content/en/post/telemetry.md

 tags: ["telemetry"]
 ---

-What if you wish to measure the execution time of a method?
-There are various reasons for this—be it for login, profiling, general performance measurement, or tracking degradation over time.
-The collection of such metrics is a crucial aspect of any production application.

-Numerous methods exist for accomplishing this, including different libraries that aggregate telemetry data.
-While they offer comprehensive insights, sometimes you might prefer a more straightforward approach.
-One way to achieve this is by using a try and finally block in conjunction with a stopwatch.

-However, this approach, despite being cleaner, still necessitates the addition of measurement code into the methods you wish to evaluate.
+#### Introduction
+Measuring method execution time is essential for optimizing applications, whether for profiling, performance monitoring, or detecting degradation over time.
+Although there are many tools and libraries available for this purpose, we often seek straightforward and non-intrusive solutions.

+#### The Solution: MethodTimer.Fody
+One of the most efficient and cleanest ways to measure method performance in C# is by using the MethodTimer.Fody library.
+This tool automatically adds timers to the desired methods through a simple attribute, without modifying the existing code.

+#### How it works
-Here's a simpler solution: the MethodTimer.Fody library.
-Once installed, all you need to do is add the [Time] attribute above the method you want to assess for performance.
-Run your code, check the debug output, and voila—your measurements are right there.
+After installing the [MethodTimer](https://github.com/Fody/MethodTimer) library in your project, simply add the [Time] attribute above any method you want to monitor.
+See an example:

-To understand how it works, you can explore the library's repository [here](https://github.com/Fody/MethodTimer).

-The magic lies in how our code transforms, mirroring the initial approach.
-The code under test:

 ```csharp
 public class MyClass